edwnmrtnz/GeneralScanBarcodeScanner/README.md

 <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />
 ```

-then add this service inside <application> block of your manifest.
+Add this Service inside the <application> block of your manifest.

 ```xml
 <service android:name="com.generalscan.bluetooth.connect.ATService"
          android:enabled="true"/>
 ```

-To connect to barcode scanner, first you must select the device using this method.
+To connect to your barcode scanner, select your device through

 ```java
 BarcodeScannerHelper.getInstance().selectScanner();
 ```

-After selection of device, call
+After selecting a device, call connectScanner from BarcodeScannerHelper and implment the BarcodeScannerConnectionListner.

 ```java
 BarcodeScannerHelper.getInstance().connectScanner(new BarcodeScannerConnectionListener() {